Superheterodyne receiver: Local oscillator and mixer

 The signal is then fed into a circuit where it is mixed with a sine wave from a variable frequency oscillator known as the local oscillator (LO).
-The mixer uses a non-linear component to produce both sum and difference beat frequencies signals, each one containing the modulation contained in the desired signal.
+The mixer uses a non-linear component to produce both sum and difference beat frequency signals, each one containing the modulation in the desired signal.
 The output of the mixer may include the original RF signal at fRF, the local oscillator signal at fLO, and the two new heterodyne frequencies fRF + fLO and fRF − fLO.
 The mixer may inadvertently produce additional frequencies such as third- and higher-order intermodulation products.
 Ideally, the IF bandpass filter removes all but the desired IF signal at fIF.
 The IF signal contains the original modulation (transmitted information) that the received radio signal had at fRF.

 The frequency of the local oscillator fLO is set so the desired reception radio frequency fRF mixes to fIF.
-There are two choices for the local oscillator frequency because the dominant mixer products are at fRF ± fLO.
+There are two choices for the local oscillator frequency because of the correspondence between positive and negative frequencies.
 If the local oscillator frequency is less than the desired reception frequency, it is called low-side injection (fIF = fRF − fLO); if the local oscillator is higher, then it is called high-side injection (fIF = fLO − fRF).